Linear algebra and group theory: 11a. Character laws

 Thus, we are led to the formulae in the statement. \end{proof}

 Regarding now the symmetric group $S_N$ itself, the permutations having no fixed points at all are called derangements, and the first question which appears, which is a classical question in combinatorics, is that of counting these derangements.
-And the result here, which is something remarkable, and very beautiful, is as follows:
+We will need: